Puja (Hinduism)

 Puja (पूजा) is a worship ritual performed by Hindus to offer devotional homage and prayer to one or more deities, to host and honour a guest, or to spiritually celebrate an event.
 It may honour or celebrate the presence of special guests, or their memories after they die.

 The word puja is roughly translated into English as 'reverence, honour, homage, adoration, or worship'.
 Puja, the loving offering of light, flowers, and water or food to the divine, is the essential ritual of Hinduism.
 For the worshipper, the divine is visible in the image, and the divinity sees the worshipper.
-The interaction between human and deity, between human and guru, is called a Darshanam.
+The interaction between human and deity, or between human and guru, is called darshanam.

-In Hindu practice, puja is done on a variety of occasions, frequencies, and settings.
-It may include a daily puja done in the home, or occasional temple ceremonies and annual festivals.
-In other cases, puja is held to mark a few lifetime events such as the birth of a baby, house entering ceremony or grihapravesh, first rice-eating ceremony or annaprasana, wedding, sacred thread ceremony or upanayana ceremony for the Brahmins or to begin a new venture.
-The two main areas where puja is performed are in the home and at temples to mark certain stages of life, events or some festivals such as Durga Puja, Kali Puja, Janmashtami, and Lakshmi Puja.
-Puja is not mandatory in Hinduism.
-It may be a routine daily affair for some Hindus, a periodic ritual for some, and rare for other Hindus.
-In some temples, various pujas may be performed daily at various times of the day; in other temples, they may be occasional.
+In Hindu practice, puja is performed on a variety of occasions, frequencies, and settings.
+It may take the form of a daily puja done in the home, or it may be performed in occasional temple ceremonies and annual festivals.
+In other cases, puja is held to mark events in the course of a worshipper's life, such as: the birth of a baby, a house entering ceremony (grihapravesh), the first rice-eating ceremony (annaprasana), a wedding, a sacred thread ceremony (upanayana) for Brahmins, or a ceremony to begin a new venture (with Ganapathi Puja).
+The two main areas where puja is performed are in the home or at temples, to mark certain stages of life, and during events or festivals, such as Durga Puja, Kali Puja, Janmashtami, and Lakshmi Puja.